shridhar1504/Power-BI-Visualization-Project/README.md

 The Data has Road Accident Report for the year 2021 and 2022 extracted from Ministry of Road Transport and Highways portal.
  * The data is analyzed to gain multiple insights which can be helpful for the Stakeholders.
  * The data insights can be used to reduce the accuidents and to improve emergency rooms in hospitals based on severity.
-1. The Possible Stakeholders who gain insights from the report are:
+The Possible Stakeholders who gain insights from the report are:
    - Ministry of Transport
    - Road Transport Department
+   - Police Force
+   - Emergency Services Department
+   - Road Safety Corps
+   - Transport Operators
+   - Traffic Management Agencies
+   - Public
+   - Media